kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     RequesterIntentWithdrawn RequesterIntent = "Withdrawn" )

-// EvictionResponder allows you to specify the responder reacting to the EvictionRequest.
-// Responders should observe and communicate through the EvictionRequest API to help with
-// the graceful eviction of a target (e.g. termination of a pod).
-// +structType=atomic
-type EvictionResponder struct {
-    // name allows you to identify the responder responding to the EvictionRequest.
-    //
-    // It must be a valid domain-prefixed path (such as "acme.io/foo").
-    // Domain names *.k8s.io and *.kubernetes.io are reserved.
-    // This field must be unique for each responder.
-    // This field is required.
-    // +required
-	Name string `json:"name" protobuf:"bytes,1,opt,name=name"`
-}

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
     // conditions contain information about the eviction request.
     //
     // Eviction request specific conditions are: Evicted or Canceled (managed by evictionrequest-controller),
     //
     // - Failed means that the eviction request is no longer being processed
     //   by any eviction responder.
 This can happen if the request is canceled or if no responder
     //   managed to evict the target (e.g. terminate or delete a pod).
     // - Evicted means that the target has been evicted (e.g. a pod has been terminated or deleted).
     //
     // 	The maximum length of the conditions list is 500.
     // +optional
     // +patchMergeKey=type
     // +patchStrategy=merge
     // +listType=map
     // +listMapKey=type
     // +k8s:optional
     // +k8s:listType=map
     // +k8s:listMapKey=type
     // +k8s:maxItems=500
     Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,1,rep,name=conditions"`

     // observedGeneration is EvictionRequest's .metadata.generation observed by the evictionrequest-controller.
     // The observed generation value cannot be negative and can only be incremented.